MegaGlest/megaglest-source/docs/README.txt

 3. Configuration

-MegaGlest can be configured in three ways:
+MegaGlest can be configured in two ways:
 - in-game config menu: most options
-- using the separate MegaGlest Configurator
 - manual editing of glestuser.ini (options) and glestuserkeys.ini (hotkeys)

 DO NOT directly edit glest.ini and glestkeys.ini but rather edit glestuser.ini